-Our lead PDC therapeutic, iopofosine, is a small-molecule PDC designed to provide targeted delivery of iodine-131 directly to cancer cells, while limiting exposure to healthy cells.
-We believe this profile differentiates iopofosine from many traditional on-market treatments and treatments in development.
-Iopofosine was recently evaluated in the completed CLOVER-WaM Phase 2 pivotal study in patients with r/r WM, while evaluation is ongoing in a Phase 2b study in r/r MM and CNS lymphoma patients and the CLOVER-2 Phase 1b study for pediatric patients with high grade gliomas.
+Our lead clinical programs are: iopofosine, an iodine-131 beta-emitting program; CLR 121225, an actinium-225 based program; and CLR 121125, an iodine-125 Auger-emitting program.
+All three of these product candidates are designed to provide targeted delivery of the respective radioisotope directly to cancer cells, while limiting exposure to healthy cells.
+We believe this profile differentiates our PRCs from many traditional on-market treatments and treatments in development.

+Iopofosine was evaluated in the recently completed CLOVER-WaM Phase 2 pivotal study in patients with r/r WM, while evaluation is ongoing in a Phase 2b study in r/r MM and CNS lymphoma patients and the CLOVER-2 Phase 1b study for pediatric patients with high grade gliomas.
 Adverse events across all studies have been largely restricted to fatigue (39%), and cytopenias; specifically, thrombocytopenia (75%), anemia (61%), neutropenia (54%), leukopenia (56%), and lymphopenia (34%).
-Fatalities resulting from infection have occurred in patients treated with iopofosine.
+Fatalities have occurred in patients post-treatment with iopofosine.

 The CLOVER-WaM pivotal Phase 2b study completed enrollment of WM patients that have received at least two previous lines of therapy including those that failed or had a suboptimal response to a BTKi therapy in 4Q 2023.
 Topline safety data was reported on 45 patients meeting the criteria for the mITT population with a data cut-off date of January 3, 2024.
 Topline efficacy evaluable population (n=41) was defined as patients who were in the mITT and had follow up of at least 60 days post last dose.
 The CLOVER-WaM study met its primary endpoint with a MRR of 61% (95% confidence interval [44.50%, 75.80%, two-sided p value < 0.0001]) exceeding the agreed-upon statistical hurdle of 20%.
 The ORR in evaluable patients was 75.6%, and 100% of patients experienced disease control.
-Responses were durable, with median duration of response not reached and 76% of patients remaining progression free at a median follow-up of eight months.
+Responses were durable, with median duration of response not reached with 11.4 months of follow-up and 76% of patients remaining progression free at a median follow-up of eight months.
 These outcomes exceed real world data, which demonstrate a 4-12% MRR and a duration of response of approximately six months or less despite continuous treatment in a patient population that is less pretreated and not refractory to multiple classes of drugs.
 Notably, iopofosine monotherapy achieved a 7.3% complete remission (CR) rate in this highly refractory WM population.
 Iopofosine I 131 was well tolerated and its toxicity profile was consistent with the Company's previously reported safety data.
 There were no treatment-related adverse events (TRAEs) leading to discontinuation.
 The rates of Grade 3 or greater TRAEs observed in more than 10% of patients included thrombocytopenia (55%), neutropenia (37%), and anemia (26%).
 All patients recovered from cytopenias with no reported aplastic sequalae.
 Importantly, there were no clinically significant bleeding events, and the rate of febrile neutropenia was 2%.
 There were no treatment-related deaths in the study.